sj-piano/eth-contract-hello-world-typescript/README.md

 We will use the `info` logging level throughout this walkthrough.

 Create a new private key and store it in the `input-data` directory:
-`node scripts/create-private-key.js > input-data/sepolia-testnet-private-key.txt`
+`npm run --silent ts-node scripts/create-private-key.ts > input-data/sepolia-testnet-private-key.txt`

 Display the private key:
 `cat input-data/sepolia-testnet-private-key.txt`

-Store it in the `.env` file as `SEPOLIA_TESTNET_PRIVATE_KEY`.
+Store it in the `user-config.env` file as `SEPOLIA_TESTNET_PRIVATE_KEY`.

 Derive an Ethereum address from the private key and store it in the `input-data` directory:
-`cat input-data/sepolia-testnet-private-key.txt | node scripts/derive-address.js > input-data/sepolia-testnet-address.txt`
+`cat input-data/sepolia-testnet-private-key.txt | npm run --silent ts-node scripts/derive-address.ts > input-data/sepolia-testnet-address.txt`

 Display the address:
 `cat input-data/sepolia-testnet-address.txt`

-Store it in the `.env` file as `SEPOLIA_TESTNET_ADDRESS`.
+Store it in the `user-config.env` file as `SEPOLIA_TESTNET_ADDRESS`.

 In Metamask, transfer a reasonable amount of SepoliaETH to this new address.

 See the balance of the address that will deploy the contract:
-`node scripts/get-balance.js --network=testnet --log-level info --address-file input-data/sepolia-testnet-address.txt`
+`npm run --silent ts-node scripts/get-balance.ts --network=testnet --log-level info -- --address-file input-data/sepolia-testnet-address.txt`

 See fee estimations for the different contract operations, including deployment:
-`node scripts/hello-world-estimate-fees.js --network=testnet`
+`npm run --silent ts-node scripts/hello-world-estimate-fees.ts -- --network=testnet`

 Deploy the contract to the Sepolia testnet:
-`node scripts/hello-world-deploy.js --network=testnet --log-level info`
+`npm run --silent ts-node scripts/hello-world-deploy.ts -- --network=testnet --log-level info`

 This will output an address.
-Copy this address into the `.env` file as `SEPOLIA_TESTNET_DEPLOYED_CONTRACT_ADDRESS`.
+Copy this address into the `user-config.env` file as `SEPOLIA_TESTNET_DEPLOYED_CONTRACT_ADDRESS`.

 Confirm deployment:
-`node scripts/check-contract-exists --network=testnet --log-level info`
+`npm run --silent ts-node scripts/check-contract-exists -- --network=testnet --log-level info`

 Print the message stored in the contract:
-`node scripts/hello-world-get-message.js --network=testnet --log-level info`
+`npm run --silent ts-node scripts/hello-world-get-message.ts -- --network=testnet --log-level info`

 Create a new input file:
 `cp input-data/example-update-message.json input-data/update-message-sepolia-testnet.json`